 Here’s what I did.

-Mix 1 1/2 cups of the yellow cake mix, 2/3 cup water or milk and 2 eggs together.
+Mix 1 1/2 cups of the yellow cake mix, 2/3 cup milk and 2 eggs together.

 Spoon the cherry pie filling over top of the cake batter.

+Place remaining cake mix and butter in a small mixing bowl.
 With a pastry blender, cut butter into cake mix until the pieces are small like peas.